 What We Do

-Since its inception in 1992, the GEF has funded at least 380 forest-related projects.
+The GEF has funded at least 380 forest-related projects since its inception in 1992.
 Our investment of US$2.1 billion has leveraged US$9.5 billion for sustainable forestry.
 At the close of GEF-5, most projects and programs were still underway.
 If they meet expectations, they will improve over 30 million ha of forest landscapes for multiple benefits and services; restore 500,000 ha of forest lands; and prevent the release of 128 million tCO2e and enhance management of 28 million ha of protected areas in forest landscapes.